RedEM-RP/redem_roleplay/README.md

 ensure redem_roleplay
 ```

-## 4. Usage
+## 4. Documentation and Usage
-Join our discord to get the newest updates and support! - https://discord.gg/FKH4uwb
+Currently there is no official documentation yet, u can check things on discord [Join RedEM Discord](https://discord.gg/FKH4uwb)
+It will be avaiable later on [This page](https://redemrp.org/)

 ## 5. Credits